 TAMUG offers ocean-oriented, four-year courses with excellence in business, oceanographic and physical sciences, biological sciences, engineering and transportation and liberal arts.
 Degrees are awarded from Texas A&M University.
 Computer science and technical writing courses are taught across curricula, regardless of a student’s major field.
 In every course each semester, formally administered questionnaires invite students to appraise the effectiveness of teaching.
 Several unique courses have been developed in response to the University’s marine orientation.
 For instance, "Literature of the Sea" looks at the sea through the works of great authors.
 "Introduction to Marine Sciences" introduces students to a number of disciplines through lectures, seminars and industrial contacts.
 The cruise geography course emphasizes the port areas being visited.

 The Texas A&M Maritime Academy provides an opportunity for students to learn how to operate and maintain an ocean-going vessel.
 In addition to classroom and field training during the regular school year, students sail aboard the Texas A&M training ship during three summer cruises to gain practical experience in seamanship, navigation, and operations.
-Cruises are varied to include Northern Europe, the Caribbean, the Mediterranean and the United States.
+Cruises may include Northern Europe, the Caribbean, the Mediterranean and the United States.
 At the conclusion of the program, Midshipmen are tested to become licensed as officers in the U.S. Merchant Marine and may seek employment in the exciting field of marine transportation as a licensed Third Mate or Third Assistant Engineer.

 The NROTC Program offers men and women an opportunity to qualify for a commission in the Navy while attending TAMUG.
 Any student may join the NROTC Program either as a National Scholarship winner or as a non-subsidized college program student.